radumarias/rencfs/README.md

 # EncryptedFS
-An encrypted file system in Rust that mounts with FUSE.
+An encrypted file system that mounts with FUSE.
 It can be used to create encrypted directories.

 # Usage